 "A strategic plan for how to shift our population to a healthier and more sustainable dietary pattern, to include a clear definition of what a healthy, sustainable diet means, and policy drivers across all levels of government to support this shift."
-1

-Recommendations for a healthy diet, as outlined in The Eatwell Guide, centre around fruits, vegetables, and whole grains, along with lean protein and calcium sources as the core components of a healthy dietary pattern, one that also limits foods high in salt, fat and sugar2.
+Recommendations for children over the age of 2 and adults, as outlined in The Eatwell Guide, centre around fruits, vegetables, and whole grains, along with lean protein and calcium sources as the core components of a healthy dietary pattern, one that also limits foods high in salt, fat and sugar.

-More recently, a classification of foods known as NOVA has been developed that is based on the degree to which they are processed, with 'ultra-processed foods' (UPF) as the highest degree of processing3.
-Acknowledging the emerging evidence related to the risk associated with diets high in UPF, the NOVA classification is now suggested as a useful measure of quality in the diet and potentially for associated policy positions to address their consumption4.
+More recently, a classification of foods known as NOVA has been developed based on the degree to which they are processed, with 'ultra-processed foods' (UPF) as the highest degree of processing.
+Acknowledging the emerging evidence related to the risk associated with diets high in UPF, the NOVA classification is now suggested as a useful measure of quality in the diet and potentially for associated policy positions to address their consumption.